MicrobesGonnaMicrobe/Intros/README.md

     - [Average aminoacid identity (AAI)](#average-aminoacid-identity-aai)
   - [Annotation](#annotation)

-## Intro to working with command line (bioinformatics)
+## Intro to working with command line / Basic Unix (bioinformatics)
 Learning the basics of the command line is valuable so you can use the most commonly used bioinformatics tools.
-To start and get a feeling of it, have a look at this video of a Command Line Crash Course For Beginners: https://www.youtube.com/watch?v=uwAqEzhyjtw
+To start and get a feeling of it, have a look at this video series of Basic Unix lessons for bioinformatics: https://youtube.com/playlist?list=PL4K-daRUS2A-knoIZVV5SJkEkZhqfdHVB&si=nV1uEyOjEV5asOSH

-If you prefer to read, here is a nice explanation of terminal (read until Connecting commands together with pipes): https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line
+The written part of the lessons can be found here: https://astrobiomike.github.io/unix/unix-intro

 In case you want to play around with command line, here is a very nice UNIX tutorial with example files: https://ndombrowski.github.io/Unix_tutorial/

 It might feel a bit overwhelming at first, but don’t get discouraged.